 A Philippine timber tree having a heavy, hard, wood.
 Yacal herself was built principally of this wood.

-Yacal (YFB-688) — a small ferryboat constructed in the Philippine Islands by the Cavite Navy Yard — was launched on 15 September 1932.
+Yacal (YFB-688) - a small ferryboat constructed in the Philippine Islands by the Cavite Navy Yard - was launched on 15 September 1932.
 Completed on 11 November 1932, the small, wood-constructed coal-burner performed yard duties at Cavite for almost a decade.
-Following up their devastating attack on Pearl Harbor, Japanese forces struck at the Philippines in December 1941 and scored lightning-quick successes.
+Following up their devastating attack on Pearl Harbor, Japanese forces struck at the Philippines in December 1941 and scored lightening-quick successes.
 In the destructive deluge which engulfed the Philippines, Yacal met her end on 2 January 1942.
 Records do not indicate whether she was destroyed by her own forces to prevent capture or by the Japanese.
-In any event, she was struck from the Navy list on 24 July 1942.
+In any event, she was struck by the Navy list on 24 July 1942.